 * Religion: Protestant.

 * Upon leasing a villa in Berlin-Grunewald for his headquarters in July 1932, Hanke commissioned the young architect Albert Speer to refurbish it.
 The two became friends, and Speer owed much of his success in the Third Reich to his connection with Hanke.

 * Involved in an affair with Magda Goebbels, wife of his superior, the Reichsminister for Propaganda.

 * Married on 25 November 1944 to Freda Freiin von Fircks (daughter of a wealthy landowner), who bore Hanke one daughter in December 1943 (Freiin von Fircks later remarried and took the name Rössler).

 * While serving as commander of a Panzer IV during the campaign in France, Hanke single-handedly engaged and drove off a French tank column that had attacked the rear of 7.Panzer-Division.
 Rommel recommended Hanke for the Knight's Cross of the Iron Cross, sending the citation directly to Hitler's headquarters.
 Shortly thereafter, however, Hanke offended Rommel by mentioning that as a State Secretary of the Propaganda Ministry, he technically outranked a "mere" Generalmajor.
 In response, Rommel sent an adjutant to intercept and quash the citation, an act of spite which caused great resentment among his troops.

-Users browsing this forum: ttvon and 2 guests
+Users browsing this forum: 360sou [Bot], goofy and 3 guests